 Creation of Negotiated and Renegotiated Agreements

 Negotiation Offers extend the wsag:AgreementType.
 They can therefore easily be converted into agreement offers.
 These agreement offers are then used on the agreement layer to create new agreements.
-Since in a non-binding negotiation scenarios negotiated offers do not bear any obligations for either negotiating party, the creation of agreements based on such a negotiated offer is in principle independent of the negotiation process.
+Since in non-binding negotiation scenarios negotiated offers do not bear any obligations for either negotiation participant, the creation of agreements based on such a negotiated offer is in principle independent of the negotiation process.
 The negotiation layer and the agreement layer are therefore completely decoupled and there is no need for additional extensions or control mechanisms for creating new agreements based on negotiated offers.
-Nevertheless, it is still possible to design augmented negotiation protocols that tightly couple to the negotiation layer and the agreement layer by using the provided extension points.
+Nevertheless, it is still possible to design augmented negotiation protocols that tightly couple the negotiation layer and the agreement layer by using the provided extension points.

 While this is also true for renegotiated agreements, additional information is required when a renegotiated agreement is created.
 This information is stored in a Renegotiation Extension document and is passed to the createAgreement (createPendingAgreement) method of an Agreement Factory (PendingAgreementFactory) as Critical Extension.
 The Renegotiation Extension document contains the endpoint reference of the original agreement that is renegotiated and possibly domain specific extensions.
 The structure of a Renegotiation Extension document is shown in Listing 6.
 In case a renegotiated agreement is successfully created, the state of the original agreement(s) MUST change to Complete.